 Stream from a great collection of classic films, world cinema, documentaries and popular movies.
 You get up to eight plays per month, per library card.

-Until July 31st, ProQuest is offering free unlimited access to its collection of streaming theatre videos, including Broadway productions, the Royal Shakespeare Company, the National Theatre (featuring Benedict Cumberbatch as Frankenstein!) and more.
+Includes videos from the Royal Shakespeare Company, the National Theatre (featuring Benedict Cumberbatch as Frankenstein!) and more.

 Stream unlimited concerts, ballets, operas, music documentaries and musical master classes from around the world.